samrith-s/kanedama/frontend/README.md

 ### Tech stack

 At Mansa, we're big fans of React.
-Our stack consists of TypeScript, React.js, Next.Js, SCSS with styled-component, Flex & Grid, Cypress.
+Our stack consists of TypeScript, React.js, Next.Js, CSS-in-JS with styled-component, Flex & Grid, Cypress.
 We encourage you to solve the task in this stack, if you're comfortable with it.
 At least, solutions using React are mandatory. create-react-app is a standard option to create a new React project and you are free to use it if you choose to.

 You're also free to use a component library to get you started and any other package that you find required.